 Here, I must give a shoutout to MIDF Invest – it can help you filter Shariah-compliant stocks and ETFs easily (not all brokers have this feature).

 #3 – Property

 Properties, whether house or land is considered shariah-compliant investment provided it is not obtained via illegal or unethical means, nor used for illegal or unethical purposes.

 One should also be mindful to take Islamic finance products (ie Islamic loans and takaful) instead of conventional when purchasing and managing said properties.

-c) Other assets
+#7 – Other assets